AkshBahl/data-science-hub/FIRESTORE_RULES.md

 2. **Admin Write Access**: Only authenticated admin users can write to these collections.

+3. **User Data Protection**:
+   - Users can read any user document (for leaderboard purposes)
-3. **User Data Protection**: Users can only read/write their own user document, and admins can access any user document.
+   - Users can only write their own user document
+   - Admins can read/write any user document
+   - User question submissions are publicly readable but only writable by the owner

 ## How to Update: